Country corridor · Germany to the United States

 US category positioning.

-One US category claim, one US installed-base or peer-set anchor, one US service-architecture statement, written so a US OEM, US enterprise, US health system, or US federal procurement reader places the firm inside twenty seconds.
+One US category claim, one US installed-base or peer-set anchor, one US service-architecture statement, written so a US OEM, US enterprise, US health system, or US federal procurement buyer places GMA inside twenty seconds.
 The category sits in front.
 The capability sits behind it.

 See the audience page →

-Geschäftsführer LinkedIn, US-readable biography, US-facing talks and panels, US podcast and trade-publication appearances.
+Geschäftsführer LinkedIn, US-market biography, US-facing talks and panels, US podcast and trade-publication appearances.
 A second voice for the US conversation, in parallel with the German voice that keeps running at home.
-The American principal-trust signal the home-market biography does not carry.
+The American owner-trust signal the home-market biography does not carry.

 Browse the Knowledge hub →